microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Data view

-The Power Query Online editor represents a user interface, where we can add or modify queries, manage queries by grouping or adding descriptions to query steps, or visualize our queries and their structure with different views.
+The Power Query Online editor is a user interface that allows us to create and edit queries, organize queries by grouping them or adding descriptions to each step, and view our queries and their structure in different ways.

 Learn more about the [Power Query editor](https://docs.microsoft.com/power-query/power-query-ui#the-power-query-editor-user-experience)

 ---

-1. From the **global search bar** in the middle of the Power Query Online editor, we'll type **Dim** to view all of our queries with the text "Dim" in their name and then select the **DimCustomer_raw** query to continue.
+1. To view all of our queries with the text "Dim" in their name, we’ll type **Dim** in the **global search bar** at the center of the Power Query Online editor.
+Then we’ll select the **DimCustomer_raw** query to proceed.
     1. Shortcut: **Alt+Q**
-    1. We can navigate our results using up/down arrow keys and by pressing **Enter** to commit our selections.
+    1. We can use the up/down arrow keys to browse the results and press **Enter** to confirm our choices.

     ![Global search Dim tables](./Media/GlobalSearchDim.png)